Repository secure by design: how to sleep better without fear of security vulnerabilities

 }

-Doing it on the application layer with the CanUserSeeTraining function will be very expensive and slow.
-It’s better to create a bit of logic duplication.
+Doing this at the application layer with the CanUserSeeTraining function would be very expensive and slow.

-If this logic is more complex in your application, you can try to abstract it in the domain layer to the format that you can convert to query parameters in your database driver.
-I did it once, and it worked pretty nicely.
+If this logic is more complex in your application, you can try abstracting it in the domain layer to a format that you can convert to query parameters in your database driver.
+I did this once, and it worked pretty nicely.

-But in Wild Workouts, it will add unnecessary complexity - let’s Keep It Simple, Stupid.
+But in Wild Workouts, that would add unnecessary complexity.
+Let’s Keep It Simple, Stupid.

 Handling internal updates

-We often want to have endpoints that allow a developer or your company operations department to do some “backdoor” changes.
-The worst thing that you can do in this case is creating any kind of “fake user” and hacks.
+We often want to have endpoints that allow a developer or your company’s operations department to make some “backdoor” changes.
+The worst thing you can do in this case is create any kind of “fake user” and hacks.

-It ends with a lot of if statements added to the code from my experience.
-It also obfuscates the audit log (if you have any).
-Instead of a “fake user”, it’s better to create a special role and explicitly define the role’s permissions.
+Instead of a “fake user”, it’s better to create a special role and explicitly define that role’s permissions.

 If you need repository methods that don’t require any user (for Pub/Sub message handlers or migrations), it’s better to create separate repository methods.
-In that case, naming is essential – we need to be sure that the person who uses that method knows the security implications.
+In that case, naming is essential: we need to be sure that the person who uses that method understands the security implications.

-From my experience, if updates are becoming much different for different actors, it’s worth to even introduce a separate CQRS Commands per actor.
-In our case it may be UpdateTrainingByOperations.
+From my experience, if updates are becoming much different for different actors, it’s worth introducing separate CQRS Commands per actor.

 Passing authentication via context.Context